Acaster Malbis: Community

 There are few amenities in the village save for the 17th-century public house, The Ship Inn.
 This Inn features in the book, The Girl with the Red Suspenders by Barbara Whitehead.
 The inn reopened in May 2009 after nine months of major refurbishment, following serious flooding when the River Ouse burst its banks.

 The owners of the inn have reported a number of incidents allegedly involving ghosts.

-Transport

-Harrogate Coach Travel operate a service through the village as part of the York Askham Bar to Tadcaster route.

 Education

 Acaster Malbis used to have brick built school, founded by John Knowles in 1603.
 As of 2010, primary education is provided at Archbishop of York's CE Junior School in Bishopthorpe.

 The village is in the Secondary School catchment area for Fulford School and Millthorpe School in York and also for Tadcaster Grammar School.

 Religion

 There are two churches in the village.
 Holy Trinity Church, the Church of England parish church, stands on the site of the original Norman Church.
 In 1360 the estates of the Malbysse family passed into the hands of the Fairfax family, who pulled the old church down.
 The church stands a little way out of the village on the road to Bishopthorpe.
 It is a Grade I listed building.

 There is also a Methodist Church in the centre of the village, founded in 1880.